DaemonEngine/daemonmap/README.md

 ## Simple compilation

+It is required to first download the sources using `git` (do not use tarballs) and to have dependencies installed, see [Getting the sources](#getting-the-sources) and [Dependencies](#dependencies) above.

 ### Easy builder assistant

-If you have standard needs and use well-known platform and operating system, you may try the provided `easy-builder` script which may be enough for you:
+If you have standard needs and use well-known platform and operating system, you may try the provided `easy-builder` script which may be enough for you, you can run it this way:

 ```sh
 ./easy-builder